ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The fourth element 'sign_key_parameters' is a CBOR array indicating the parameters of the key used with the signature algorithm, in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ5).

-* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the format of authentication credentials used in the groups identified by the 'gname' values, or has value the CBOR simple value "null" (0xf6) indicating that the KDC does not act as repository of authentication credentials for group members.
+* The fifth element 'cred_fmt' parameter is either a CBOR integer indicating the format of authentication credentials used in the groups identified by the 'gname' values, or has value the CBOR simple value "null" (0xf6) indicating that the KDC does not act as repository of authentication credentials for group members.
 Its acceptable integer values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
 It is REQUIRED of the application profiles to define specific values to use for this parameter, consistently with the acceptable formats of authentication credentials (REQ6).

 The CDDL notation {{RFC8610}} of the 'sign_info' parameter is given below.